 Technical writing serves a different purpose.
 Plus, any great engineer is flexible with their writing.
 This leads us to my next pillar.

 Depending on who you write to, your writing style will differ.
 Your content will differ too.

 If you’re writing to other engineers, your writing needs to be straight to the point as I discussed.

-But, if you’re writing to business people, you’ll need to use a different writing style.
-You’ll need to blend technical writing with formal writing.
+But, if you’re writing to business people, you’ll use a different writing style.
+You’ll blend technical writing with formal writing.